All Products

 After you restart services such as Hive and Spark, you can access OSS-HDFS by using a custom prefix.

-6. (Optional) Use RootPolicy for other purposes.
+6. Optional.
+Use RootPolicy for other purposes.

-Run the following listAccessPolicies command to list all registered prefix addresses of a specific bucket:
+Run the following listAccessPolicies command to list all registered addresses that contain a custom prefix specified for a bucket:

 jindo admin -listAccessPolicies oss://<bucket_name>.<dls_endpoint>/